Getting runs on the board

-As well as revolutionising the school’s approach to coaching sport, the scoreboard allows the development office to advertise school functions and recognise events in the wider community.
+As well as revolutionizing the school’s approach to coaching sport, the scoreboard allows the development office to advertise school functions and recognize events in the wider community.
 Recently, the school displayed messages celebrating old Brighton Grammarian, Dylan Alcott’s seventh consecutive Australian Open win.

 The world changed in 2020.
 COVID-19 brought with it new requirements like social distancing and a lockdown—in Melbourne, at least—that led to two full terms of homeschooling.
 Fortunately, students returned to school just in time for their final exams, but new social-distancing mandates meant having all students seated in one large area was no longer possible.

 For the exams to meet the new guidelines, they needed to take place in multiple rooms.
 The challenge was how to make that work.
 The exams required a degree of coordination to ensure precisely the same instructions and information —including the all-important count-down clock showing students how much time was left.